 The entity is tracked for deletion.

-These states are not just descriptive.
-They directly influence the commands EF Core generates.
+These states are not just labels.
+They directly affect the SQL commands EF Core generates.

 using var db = new AppDbContext();